jackschedel/wiki.koaladev.io-public/README.md

 ## Issues

-You are allowed to create issues on this repo for bugs/feature requests for [wiki.koaladev.io](https://wiki.koaladev.io) as a whole, even though this repository is just for the sources.
+Please create issues on this repo for any bugs/feature requests for [wiki.koaladev.io](https://wiki.koaladev.io) as a whole, even though this repository is just for the sources.

 ## Adding a New Modpack